kulakovd/dolphineventsbot/README.md

 ## Setup telegram bot (both for local development and production)

 Use [BotFather](https://t.me/botfather) to perform the following steps:
-1. Create a new bot using.
+1. Create a new bot
-2. Create mini app.
+2. Create mini app
+3. Set URL.
+For development use `https://dolphin.dmku.local/`
+4. Turn on inline mode for the bot
+5. Setup menu button to open mini app.
+For development use `https://dolphin.dmku.local/`
-3. Setup attachments menu for the bot.
-Ensure it enabled for all chat types.
+6. Setup attachments menu for the bot.
+Ensure it enabled for all chat types
-4. Use `https://<your domain>/attach` as URL for the attachments' menu.
-For development use `https://dolphin.dmku.local/attach`.
+7. Set URL for the attachments' menu.
+For development use `https://dolphin.dmku.local/attach`

 ## Local development